Submit an Article

 1949-09-08

-Hydraulic insulation and its application for various purposes in the coal industry
+Hydraulic isolation and its application for various purposes in the coal industry

 Article preview

-The lining of mine workings is usually carried out using brickwork on cement, concreting or cement pouring.
-Depending on the water pressure, its quantity, composition, temperature or technical conditions, cement of various grades is used, and sand and gravel of the most varied granulometric composition and quality are used.
-The disadvantages of brickwork and even concrete masonry include their water permeability (especially with high water pressure).
-With cement pouring, it is necessary to have a significant thickness of the cement layer, as well as the absence of water movement.
-Only under these conditions does the cement set and have a certain degree of water resistance.
-It should be noted at the same time that concrete and even cement do not completely fill all the voids that they should fill.
-For example, cracks and irregularities in the walls of mine workings are poorly filled if; they are of insignificant size.
-These voids and cracks are always filled with water during concreting and cementation, since it penetrates well into all, even the smallest, cracks.
-This ability of water to penetrate and fill all cracks is used by the nitrogen oxides in the proposed type of plugging.
-The substance that can isolate cracks and irregularities in rocks and prevent water from entering mine workings is rubber.
+Lining of mine workings is usually carried out using brickwork with cement, concreting, or cement grouting.
+Depending on the water pressure, its quantity, composition, temperature, or technical conditions, cements of various grades are used, along with sands and gravels of the most diverse granulometric compositions and qualities.
+The disadvantages of brickwork and even concrete masonry include their water permeability (especially under high water pressure).
+In the case of cement grouting, a significant thickness of the cement layer is required, as well as the absence of water movement.
+Only under these conditions does the cement set and achieve a certain degree of water resistance.
+It should be noted at the same time that concrete and even cement do not completely fill all the voids they are meant to fill.
+For example, cracks and irregularities in the walls of mine workings are poorly filled if they are of small size.
+During concreting and cementation, these voids and cracks are always filled with water, because water penetrates into all, even the smallest, cracks.
+The author makes use of this ability of water to penetrate and fill all cracks in the proposed type of grouting.
+The substance that can isolate cracks and irregularities in the rock and prevent water from entering mine workings is rubber.

 How to cite: Mochulskii C.L.
-Hydraulic insulation and its application for various purposes in the coal industry // Journal of Mining Institute.
+Hydraulic isolation and its application for various purposes in the coal industry // Journal of Mining Institute.
 1949.
-Vol. 24 . p.
+Vol. 24. p.
 119-128.